psychemedia/storytelling-notes/unforeseen-nonsense.md

 "What are you thinking of?
 Why, if it had not been for that swift runner, of what avail would have been the astrology and the medicine?
 So let the last one take her!"
 And she was silent again.

-Then you might have heard the clap! clap! clap! of many hands. " The Princess has spoken!"
+Then you might have heard the clap! clap! clap! of many hands.
+"The Princess has spoken!"
 They run to the King.
-On hearing the news, the King distributed bounties wholesale, and cried, " Glory be to God for changing her mind!"
+On hearing the news, the King distributed bounties wholesale, and cried, "Glory be to God for changing her mind!"

-Then the Prince, on his part, secretly takes away the casket, and with the words, " That scores one for us!" departs, — for the wager was to make her speak three times.
+Then the Prince, on his part, secretly takes away the casket, and with the words, "That scores one for us!" departs, — for the wager was to make her speak three times.
 This was the condition of success.
-The Prince goes to the King, who embraces him, and says, " Henceforth you are my son.
+The Prince goes to the King, who embraces him, and says, "Henceforth you are my son.
 As she has spoken the first time, the others will follow of themselves."
 And now there was nothing but rejoicings and carousals.
 Well, what next?
-The second evening came; but now he had more courage, and said again, " Good evening to you!" and much else, as on the first occasion, and a great deal more beside.
+The second evening came; but now he had more courage, and said again, "Good evening to you!" and much else, as on the first occasion, and a great deal more beside.
 But I forgot to tell you one curious circumstance.
 When they were all gone, and the Princess was left alone, she got up and descended from her perch, and was in such a passion that the very stones were an offence to her.
-She went to the shelf, and said to it, " Come, little shelf, won't you speak to me?"
+She went to the shelf, and said to it, "Come, little shelf, won't you speak to me?"
 But why expect words from wood?
-Then she nearly choked with passion. " You precious torment!
+Then she nearly choked with passion.
+"You precious torment!
 I have had you all these years, and I never remember to have heard you speak a single word to please me; and that fellow that you only saw last night, with him you began to chatter! — take that for your pains, with my compliments."
 And smash! smash! she breaks the shelf into a thousand splinters, and all the things upon it are sent about their business.
 You see it was enough to put a saint into a fury.
 Confusion seize upon her, the silly wench!

-On that evening he placed the casket on a chair, and he spoke and spoke again, for his tongue was bolder than before. " Talk! talk!" said he. " Ah, I shall burst with anger again this evening.
+On that evening he placed the casket on a chair, and he spoke and spoke again, for his tongue was bolder than before.
+"Talk! talk!" said he.
+"Ah, I shall burst with anger again this evening.
 I have no company.
 Last night I had my little shelf; but this evening I see it nowhere.
 Has that turned against me, too?"

-"' All wish me ill! the stocks and stones their humnan malice aiding.
+"'All wish me ill! the stocks and stones their humnan malice aiding.
 And if 1 lean against a tree, the leaves do fall a fading;.'

 Well, the Princess will speak to me no more!
 But you, my little chair, have not. you a word to say to me?"